 Conferences, workshops, and advice for a better web

-Pixel Pioneers is a new series of events, featuring world-class advice from the brightest minds in digital design and front-end development, at a price you can afford, especially if you work in a small agency, are a freelancer or a student and at the beginning of your career.
-Pixel Pioneers will travel around the UK and bring inspirational and practical talks, workshops — and fun! — straight to you, so your budget won't take a big hit and you can learn from the best.
+Pixel Pioneers is a carefully curated series of events, featuring real-world advice from the brightest minds in front-end development and UX/UI design, at a price you can afford, especially if you work in a small- to mid-size agency, are a freelancer or a student at the beginning of your career.
+Pixel Pioneers travels around the UK and brings inspirational and practical talks, workshops — and fun! — straight to you, so your budget won't take a big hit and you can learn from the best.

-In 2017, our inaugural events took place in Bristol in the southwest of England and Belfast in Northern Ireland.
-Speakers included Clearleft's Jeremy Keith, the one and only Una Kravets, CSS (and performance) wizard Harry Roberts, data visualisation designer Nadieh Bremer, sketching star Eva-Lotta Lamm — and many more.
+Established in 2017, speakers over the years included front-end developer Ire Aderinokun, Clearleft's Jeremy Keith, developer advocate Una Kravets, performance wizard Harry Roberts, data visualisation designer Nadieh Bremer, sketching star Eva-Lotta Lamm — and many more.
 Check out the photos!

-Here's the class of 2017 on top of the M Shed, our excellent venue right at Bristol's harbour:
+Here's the class of 2017 on top of the M Shed, our venue right at Bristol's historic harbourside:

 Pixel Pioneers reflects the diversity you can see in web design and front-end development today.
 The events are organised and curated by Oliver Lindberg, an independent editor and content consultant, who pursues a very editorial approach and sources the best experts in their fields to give inspiring and, crucially, practical presentations to help you become better at what you do.